Additional reading from www.astronomynotes.com

 Want to learn more?

 We will not discuss "gravitational waves" as a separate topic in this course.
-However, this is an area of frontier research where both ground-based and space-based observatories are either working now or are in development to try to detect this type of radiation.
-The first indirect evidence for gravitational radiation came from the discovery of the binary pulsar system, PSR 1913+16, and pulsars are likely to continue to play a role in this growing field.
+However, this is an area of frontier research where the first direct detection was announced in February, 2016.
+Prior to this, the first indirect evidence for gravitational radiation came from the discovery of the binary pulsar system, PSR 1913+16, and pulsars are likely to continue to play a role in this growing field.
 There are several places you can go for more information: